How can you protect your privacy online?

-Maybe the airlines know you searched that fare, and the next time you visit the site, the price will go up.
-Maybe a health insurance company knows you searched for that medical condition, and they will raise your rates.
+Maybe the airlines know you searched for a destination, and the next time you visit the site, the price will go up.
+Maybe a health insurance company knows you searched for a medical condition, and they will raise your rates.
 Maybe your employer finds out about your social media posts, and they decide you’re not the person they need for the job.
 Maybe your government finds out that you like to think for yourself, and now you’re an enemy of the state.

 Google knows what people are searching, what people are thinking in their most private thoughts.
 Using this data they could even have the ability to predict sociopolitical trends.
 Amazon knows much of what you’ve purchased and much of what you’ve thought about purchasing.
 So does your credit card company.
 Facebook knows your interests and your habits and the people you choose to have as friends (or acquaintances).

-These corporations transcend borders and geography, and in some ways, they are much more powerful than governments.
+These corporations transcend borders and geography, and in some ways, they are more powerful than governments.

 What does it cost?

 You didn’t pay anything for Facebook, YouTube, Instagram, Snapchat or your WhatsApp.
 All these services are free to end users.
 The fact that these services are free means you are paying with your time and your data.